raspberrypilearning/raspberry-pi-zero-time-lapse-cam/software.md

 If you are using the optional Blinkt, you will need to install the library code on your Raspberry Pi Zero.
 This requires an internet connection.

-If you are using a Raspberry Pi Zero (rather than Zero W), you can either:
+If you are using a Raspberry Pi Zero without wireless connectivity, you can either:

 1. Connect the Raspberry Pi Zero to the internet using a USB dongle